Travel America Truck Stop Interstate 20 exit 472, Landcaster (Dallas), Texas

 The ready call comes early and the trip begins on early Friday morning.
 There might be time to drop the truck at Dallas (Purgatory) and still get to Houston before Young Son leaves for College, Saturday morning.
 That dream is soon shattered when they reserve me a bus ticket for Saturday afternoon.
 Young Son will be passing by Dallas, so a change of plans…

 Benjamin finds me at Purgatory and we go shopping and have lunch.
-I drop him off at College and drive to Houston.
+I drop him off at College, take “his car” and drive to Houston.
 I will drive back – ONLY when I am sure the truck has been repaired, find Benjamin again and reverse the process.
 Lesson learned: Depend on my own resources and do not ask the Company for help.

 Marilu and I made a day trip to Galveston.
 We were thinking of taking a Harbor Tour Boat when I remembered the Boliver Ferry.
 From Galveston Island’s connection to the Bolivar Peninsula is State highway 87 and ferries make the twenty minute journey between the two.
 I was going to say they are free, but of course they are paid for with State taxes.

 On weekends the line to board is hours long, but on this Wednesday early afternoon the wait was less than twenty minutes.